-Mitigation measures aim to avoid, reduce, remedy or compensate for the predicted significant adverse impacts of the project (Morris & Therivel 2009, Glasson et al., 2013).
-These different mitigation outcomes are known as the mitigation hierarchy (Glasson et al., 2013), which focuses on the principal of prevention rather than cure and consequently options to avoid and reduce should be considered or implemented before those to remedy or compensate the impact.
-Mitigation measures can be classified by the level of mitigation e.g. project alternatives, physical design measures, management measures or deferred mitigation; by the mitigation hierarchy; and by different project phases.
+Mitigation measures aim to avoid, reduce, remedy or compensate for the predicted significant adverse impacts of the project (Morris & Therivel, 2009; Glasson et al., 2013).
+These different mitigation outcomes are known as the mitigation hierarchy (Glasson et al., 2013), which focuses on the principal of prevention rather than cure.
+Consequently, options to avoid and reduce should be considered or implemented before those to remedy or compensate the impact.
+Mitigation measures can be classified by the mitigation hierarchy (e.g. project alternatives, physical design measures, management measures or deferred mitigation) and by different project phases.
 It is important that mitigation measures are designed with monitoring in mind to ensure that the effectiveness of the measures can be evaluated.